Adarsh-Chaubey03/TravelGrid/README.md

 ![GSSoC Logo](https://github.com/dimpal-yadav/TravelGrid/blob/main/GirlScript-Summer-of-Code.png)
 🌟 **Exciting News...**

-🚀 This project is now an official part of GirlScript Summer of Code – GSSoC'25! 💃🎉💻 We're thrilled to welcome contributors from all over India and beyond to collaborate, build, and grow *TravelGrid!* Let’s make learning and career development smarter – together! 🌟👨‍💻👩‍💻
+🚀 This project is now an official part of GirlScript Summer of Code – GSSoC'25! 💃🎉💻 We're thrilled to welcome contributors from all over India and beyond to collaborate, build, and grow *TravelGrid!* Let's make learning and career development smarter – together! 🌟👨‍💻👩‍💻

-👩‍💻 GSSoC is one of India’s **largest 3-month-long open-source programs** that encourages developers of all levels to contribute to real-world projects 🌍 while learning, collaborating, and growing together. 🌱
+👩‍💻 GSSoC is one of India's **largest 3-month-long open-source programs** that encourages developers of all levels to contribute to real-world projects 🌍 while learning, collaborating, and growing together. 🌱

 🌈 With **mentorship, community support**, and **collaborative coding**, it's the perfect platform for developers to: